-Online memorials are a lovely option for family and friends that wish to share stories of their deceased loved one, as well as pictures and condolences.
-There are a lot of options these days, and many of them are very easy to use.
-If you’re looking to create a page for someone you’ve lost, these are some of our favorite options:
+Online memorials are a lovely option for family and friends who want to share stories of a deceased loved one.
+In addition to your memories and tributes, it’s a great way to share pictures and condolences.
+There are a lot of options these days and many of them are very easy to use.
+If you’re looking to create a page for someone you’ve lost, these are some of our favorite options.

 Archive your loved one’s Facebook account following these instructions.
 This adds “Remembering” to the person’s profile name, removes the page from public search, and lets connected Facebook members post to the person’s timeline (depending on the privacy settings).

-Registered members of this burial database and companion app can search for a deceased relative’s name and add photos, virtual flowers or a note to the listing.
+Registered members of this burial database and companion app can search for a deceased relative’s name.
+Then add photos, virtual flowers or a note to the listing.
 If the relative isn’t in Find A Grave, click Add a Memorial to enter his or her information.

 Here, you can add photos and stories to an existing memorial or to a new one you create.
 Click the Memorials tab to search for memorial pages to those who died on the USS Arizona or while serving in the Vietnam War, or to other veterans (US Honor Wall).
 To start a new page, select Create a Memorial and follow the prompts.